 The Lower Manhattan Development Corporation (LMDC) has prepared the following Amended Partial Action Plan with regard to the \$2 billion federal grant for the World Trade Center disaster recovery and rebuilding efforts administered by the United States Department of Housing and Urban Development (HUD).
 LMDC received additional funding through a \$783 million grant from HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks at the World Trade Center (WTC).
-The approved partial action plan detailed the proposed expenditure of \$51,442,105.26 of the remaining 2.78 billion allocations to fund the following items.
+Partial Action Plan 9 was initially approved by HUD on August 6, 2005 and amended on October 6, 2005, September 27, 2006, October 1, 2009, and May 31, 2012.
+It details the proposed expenditure of \$68,394,736.84 to fund the following items.

-- 1. WTC Memorial and Cultural Program: Acquisition of Remainder of Southern Site

-- 2. Tribute Visitors' Center

-- 3. Lower Manhattan Public Information Program

-- 4. Pace University Green Roof Project

-- 5. Planning and Administration
+- 1. WTC Memorial and Cultural Program: Acquisition of Remainder of Southern Site - 2.
+Tribute Visitors' Center - 3.
+Lower Manhattan Public Information Program - 4.
+Pace University Green Roof Project (Funds eliminated in 2012) - 5.
+Planning and Administration